-Like the other species of racer snake that inhabit the Islands, the Galapagos racers are constrictors and only mildly venemous.
+Racer snakes on Galapagos are constrictors and only mildly venomous.
 They are known to prey on lava lizards, geckos, insects, iguanas, mice, rats and hatchlings of several bird species.
 They are not at all aggressive towards humans and could not do much harm if they were to attack after being threatened.
 Racers tend to be dark brown with stripes or spots.

 When to see them: The snakes are found throughout the year, but unlike many other Galapagos animals they are shy of humans and will hide away making them reasonably tough to spot without looking for them specifically.
 They are diurnal, most active around dawn and dusk, and often rest around midday.